Confidential grief and bereavement counselling and support is available to:

 The Centre is a private, fee for service practice.
 It does not receive Government or any other form of allocated funding to deliver services.

-Currently, government rebates are not available for services offered at the Centre.
+Currently, Government rebates are not available for services offered at the Centre.
 However, the fee is commensurate with the gap you may be expected to pay under a Medicare rebated service.
 You might like to read our blog regarding Mental Health Plans and counselling services .
 Check with your private health fund for available insurance rebates on counselling services.
 Current service provider with BUPA, Police Health, Medibank, Doctors Health Fund, AHM, Saint Lukes, Phoenix Health, Emergency Services Health and Grand United.

 Payment can be made by cash or EFTPOS at the end of the appointment.

 Structure of Appointments

 All appointments are one hour in duration unless discussed and agreed by both parties prior.
-An appointment can generally be made within two weeks following your initial enquiry.
+An appointment can generally be made within two to three weeks following your initial enquiry.

-Your needs at this time will be unique and treated as such by the staff at the Centre.
+Your needs at this time will be unique and treated as such each time you visit the Centre.
 You will not be expected nor required to attend a fixed number of appointments.
 The frequency of visits will be determined by you in consultation with the counsellor, to ensure you continue to cope and adapt to your loss in a way that is meaningful for you.

 To discuss your personal needs, please contact the Centre.